 The data collection will start immediately, and it’ll be shown in real-time.
 However, assembling the report will take some time, so at first, you’ll have to hold on a moment or two.
 It records no more than a week of activity, and all the data is stored on your device only, not collected by Apple—another nod to transparency and privacy.

-What the Report Does, Why, and What It Reveals and How to Use It?
+What the Report Does, Why, and What It Reveals?

 After collecting enough information, you’ll be able to see the latest statistics on how and which apps are accessing your data and what domains they are contacting.